maritz/nohm/index.md

 * The second argument to valid is to tell the unique check whether it should lock the unique.
 The unique checks are the last validation and if the model is not valid by the time the uniques are checked, this argument is ignored and no unique is locked.
 If the unique check of any property results in an error all unique locks that were done in the process of the previous checks are removed (however not the old unique locks of the last valid state).

+#### Browser validation

+You can also do most validations in the browser by using the nohm-connect-middleware. (except custom validations defined in the model definition)
+This is useful if you don't want to do the ajax round trip for every small validation you might have.

+{% highlight js %}
+Nohm.connect(options);
+{% endhighlight %}

+Connect takes an argument containing the following options:
+ *    `url`         - Url under which the js file will be available.
+Default: '/nohmValidations.js'
+ *    `exclusions`  - Object containing exclusions for the validations export - see example for details
+ *    `namespace`   - Namespace to be used by the js file in the browser.
+Default: 'nohmValidations'
+ *    `extraFiles`  - Extra files containing validations.
+You should only use this if they are not already set via Nohm.setExtraValidations as nohm.connect automatically includes those.
+ *    `maxAge`      - Cache control (in seconds)

+{% highlight js %}
+server.use(nohm.connect(
+  // options object
+  {
+  url: '/nohm.js',
+  namespace: 'nohm',
+  exclusions: {
+    User: { // modelName
+      name: [0], // this will ignore the first validation in the validation definition array for name in the model definition
+      salt: true // this will completely ignore all validations for the salt property },
+    Privileges: true // this will completely ignore the Priviledges model }
+}));
+{% endhighlight %}

+If you now include /nohm.js (or default /nohmValidations.js) in your page, you can validate any model in the browser like this:

+{% highlight js %}
+// using defined namespace from above. default would be nohmValidations nohm.validate('User', {
+  name: 'test123',
+  email: 'test@test.de',
+  password: '******'
+}, function (valid, errors) {
+  if (valid) {
+    alert('User is valid!');
+  } else {
+    alert('Oh no, your user data was not accepted!');
+    // errors is the same format as on the server model.errors }
+});
+{% endhighlight %}

 ### Saving

 Saving an instance automatically decides whether it needs to be created or updated on the base of checking for user.id.
 This means that if you haven't either manually set the id or load()ed the instance from the database, it will try to create a new instance.
 Saving automatically validates the entire instance.
 If it is not valid, nothing will be saved.